castillo05/React-Blackboard-Example/README.md

-A simple Blackborad Component writes in ReactJS
+A simple Blackborad Component written in ReactJS